CommunityToolkit/WindowsCommunityToolkit/Microsoft.Toolkit.Uwp.SampleApp/readme.md

     <TextBlock Grid.Column="1"
 		Text="@[Text:String:Hey!]"
 Foreground="Black"
 		FontSize="@[FontSize:Slider:12:10-30]"
-		VerticalAlignment="@[VerticalAlignment:Enum:VerticalAlignment.Center]">
+		VerticalAlignment="@[Vertical Alignment:Enum:VerticalAlignment.Center]">
 	</TextBlock>
 </Grid>
 ```

 You can define "interactive" values in this file.
-The values can be:
+The value types can be:
 * String: You want the user to provide a text.
 The string is built like this @[Name:**String**:Default value]
 * Slider: You want the user to provide a double value.
 The string is built like this @[Name:**Slider**:Default value:min-max]
 * DoubleSlider: Same as slider but with double values (0.01 precision)
 * Enum: You want the user to provide a enum value.
-The string is built like this @[Name:**Enum**:Default value]
+The string is built like this @[Name:**Enum**:EnumType.DefaultValue]
 * Brush: You want the user to select a color from a list.
 The string is built like this @[Name:**Brush**:Black]
 * Bool: You want the user to enable or disable a property.
 The string is built like this @[Name:**Bool**:True]

+The `Property Name` can also contain spaces, but these will be removed from the property name used for accessing the value in the property bag for any binding/access, see below.

-These options will be translated **automatically** to the following syntax when your .bind template is being used on the property page:
+The name and options will be translated **automatically** to the following syntax when your .bind template is being used on the property page:

 ```
 <Grid Margin="10">